developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 9. A window opens with the generated StageNow barcode in .pdf format.
 When ready to publish, click Publish.<br>
 10. For EMM Staging, continue to section "Steps for EMM Staging" below.
 11. Open the StageNow client on the device.
-12. Scan the barcode generated to automatically bypass the Battery Optimization message.
+12. Scan the barcode generated to start the Device Tracker service in the background.

 For more information on StageNow, refer to its [documentation](http://techdocs.zebra.com/stagenow) and [download](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html).